ENG 090 Introduction to College Writing

 ENG 310 Topics in American Literature (4)

 A study of a major period, genre, figure, or theme in American literature.
 Typical topics include science fiction, twentieth century poetry, slavery and the Civil War, and the image of women in American literature.
 May be taken more than once as topics change.
-Meets new General Education Humanities requirement.
+Meets General Education Humanities requirement.

 ENG 311 Topics in World Literature (4)